wude935/konanavision/README.md

 KonanaVision is a mobile application that demonstrates the capabilities of augmented and virtual reality and is powered by ViroReact and React Native.
 The app was built over the course of a week in Spring 2019 for my final MIS 301H project.

 ## Project Description
 KonanaVision has two main experiences.
 The first is a augmented reality experience where users can summon a virtual model of my MIS 301H professor, Professor [Prabhudev Konana]( https://faculty.mccombs.utexas.edu/prabhudev.konana/).
-The virtual model can be dragged around in 3D space and is interactive; when tapped on, the model plays a sound bite of a common catchphrase used by Professor Konana.
+The virtual model can be dragged around in  space and is interactive; when tapped on, the model plays a sound bite of a common catchphrase used by Professor Konana.
 The second experience is virtual reality experience that is designed for Google Cardboard.
 With a Google Cardboard worn, users can view a 360 image of UT Austin at night.

 ## Tech
 -	[ViroReact](https://viromedia.com/viroreact)
 -	React Native
--	Microsoft Paint 3D (to create the augmented reality figure)
+-	Microsoft Paint 3D (to create the virtual model of Konana)